getyourguide/keyword-optimizer/README.md

 of the AdWords API.
 As these services [return dummy data for test accounts](https://developers.google.com/adwords/api/docs/test-accounts#differences_between_test_accounts_and_production_accounts), this tool will not work as intended for test accounts either.

+## Structure
+The code is organized in three separate Maven projects:
+* **keyword-optimizer-core** contains the core library and code necessary to run the tool from the command line.
+Previously, all code was bundled here.
+* **keyword-optimizer-api** contains a REST API on top of the core project.
+The intention of this API is to allow developers to use this tool with programming languages other than Java.
+* **keyword-optimizer** is the parent project that encompasses both projects above as modules.

 ## Quick start

 ### Prerequisites